cbureau-gpsea/agenda/README.md

 ## Installation and configuration of Apache2 and PHP

-First, you can install Apache2, PHP and MariaDB to host your website.
+First, you can install Apache2 and PHP to host your website.

 ### Download Apache2